Cornell-MAE-UG/fa25-portfolio-matthew_sonn/_projects/01-torque-wrench-fea.md

 ![torquewrenchsetup]({{ "assets/images/MAE3270-5.2.1.6-deflection.png" | relative_url }}){: .inline-image-c style="width: 600px"}

-The strain at the strain gauge location (c = 0.25 in) was also determined by the FEM: 930 microstrain
+The strain at the strain gauge location (c = 0.25 in) was also determined by the FEM which is shown below: 930 microstrain

 ![torquewrenchsetup]({{ "assets/images/MAE3270-5.2.1.6-strainatgauge.png" | relative_url }}){: .inline-image-c style="width: 600px"}